What Does Work-Based Learning Look Like?

 As a result of the Covid-19 pandemic, NCBCE convened representatives from business, education, government, and non-profits to develop short-term connectivity strategies for remote learning.
 Through this work, NCBCE raised grant funding to support remote learning in rural districts and assisted in the development of NC Student Connect, which has connected over 83,000 students with high-speed internet.
 The work continues to address the student digital divide in NC.

 Professional development is critical to supporting educators.
-The Governor’s Educator Discovery Award recognizes exemplary and innovative teachers and provides them with monetary stipends to cover the costs associated with the selected professional development opportunities.
-Three teachers receive the award each quarter.
+The Governor’s Educator Discovery Award recognizes exemplary and innovative teachers by covering the costs associated with professional development opportunities.
+This allows educators to pursue professional development opportunities outside of what their school can offer, getting the chance to engage in content that suits their interests and the unique needs of their classroom.